Russell Jones

 What attracted you to the Wolves project?

 To be honest, I wasn’t looking to move out of my business and I was really enjoying it.
 It was the first time in a long time when I had that work/life balance, because football is more of a lifestyle than a job.
 But I’m a Wolves fan, I live in Wolverhampton, and it was too good of an opportunity to not go and at least talk to the directors.
-Five minutes into my conversation with Jeff where he shared the vision of Fosun, it was something I was desperate to do.
-Thankfully, I was offered the job and everything that was explained to me in that vision has come true.
+Five minutes into my first conversation, I was desperate to do the job!

 How do your team embody the Wolves spirit?